-So much has been written about Palma, the elegant capital of Majorca, that it seems superfluous to add too much, so here are some photos with a few words to explain why I chose them:
+So much has been written about Palma, the elegant capital of Majorca, in the Spanish Balearic islands, that it seems superfluous to add too much, so here are some photos with a few words to explain why I chose them.

-The Arab Baths: Hidden in a tiny street behind the cathedral this tranquil place is the only surviving relic of Medina Mayurca, the Moorish city, and probably dates from about the 10th century AD.
-I first visited over 25 years ago and it has hardly changed – well-worth searching out.
+Hidden in a tiny street behind the cathedral the Arab Baths are a tranquil place and the only surviving relic of Medina Mayurca, the Moorish city of Palma.
+They date from around the 10th century AD.
+I first visited over 25 years ago and it has hardly changed; well-worth searching out.

 The Galera: One of the most famous sights in Palma are the galeras, horse-drawn carriages that clip-clop round at a leisurely pace; a gentle way to view this lovely city.
 I have vague memories of many years ago being taken on one of these rides in the early hours of the morning by a very romantic sailor I had met in a bar on the quay!

-Casa Rei: This marvellous facade is of the Casa Rei, designed by Modernist (Spanish Art Nouveau) silversmith Lluis Forteza Rei has echoes of that other famous Catalan architect, Antonio Gaudi.
+This marvellous facade is of the Casa Rey, designed by Modernist (Spanish Art Nouveau) silversmith Lluis Forteza de Rey has echoes of that other famous Catalan architect, Antonio Gaudi.
 The lavish mosaic façade and ornate iron-work are exquisite and there’s a dragon spread over a balcony that’s the epitome of quirky …